 What can you provide that your buyer needs, even if they don’t know they need it?

-Recently, I went to a local car dealership.
-I wasn’t ready to buy, I just needed to check out some facts and I made sure to let the salesperson know.
+I recently stopped at a local car dealership.
+I wasn’t ready to buy, I was just in the research phase and I made sure to let the salesperson know.

-It’s tough to sell to someone who’s been in sales all of their life, I get it, but even though I was just gathering information, I got the hard-pitch.
+It’s tough to sell to someone who’s been in sales all of their life, I get it, but even though I was just gathering information, I got the hard sales pitch.
 I recognized all the techniques and even understood why he was sticking to the high pressure, but I was feeling “sold.”

 I didn’t go back.

 The same thing happens when a reader comes to your blog looking for information and they get a sales pitch.
 Yes, it’s important to let them know who you are and what you provide, but no one likes feeling “sold.”

 Provide value first and resist the urge to sell.
 Remember, buyers develop a connection when they read your blog and as they move through the sales process.
 They come back when they are ready to buy, especially if you keep providing them valuable information on a regular basis.

 There is a place and time to make your company information available at the end of the post.
 But don’t let your prospect leave your blog page feeling “sold.”